 What to include in the portfolio:

 The statement of interest should be 500-1000 words in length and must explain your interest in architecture as well as your choice of McEwen School of Architecture.
+It should be submitted by inputting your text in the BAS Submission Platform via the MSoA’s website.

 Tell us about your background.
 You can mention your life goals and objectives, academic achievements, relevant work experience, artistic and fabrication activities, community service, personal projects and initiatives, significant travel experiences, and any other elements that help explain why you are a great candidate.
 Do not hesitate to discuss the people or the personal experiences that influenced and inspired you to pursue architectural studies.
 Demonstrate that you are a creative, passionate, curious, rigorous and autonomous individual (see Required Profile to learn more).
 Explain why you are interested specifically in the BAS program at the McEwen School of Architecture.
 You may mention what caught your attention or how you think the program best fulfills your interests.

 The selection committee will also pay particular attention to the overall organization of your ideas and to the quality of your written English or French.
+The use of artificial intelligence is forbidden and plagiarism is not acceptable.
+Failure to comply may result in the dismissal of your application.

 The Ontario Universities Application Center (OUAC) processes applications for admission to all Ontario universities.
 All applicants must complete the appropriate application form through OUAC to apply to this program.